GUIDE to Water Deflectors Gen3

 YELLOW.
 Scuttle panel drains at the base of the screen are very small and get blocked quickly.
 My kit enlarges the existing drain holes significantly, and introduces an extra outlet (3 Drains in Total).
 The positions of the drains are marked in yellow on Picture No1, and are suitable for vans between the ages of 2006-2014.
 These are the models with a join in the centre of the scuttle panel.
 RHD only.
 Post 2015 models don’t need these drains as Fiat have greatly improved the size of the drain pipes.
 (Now in LHD on request)

 BLUE.
 Centre water deflectors to deal with the leak at the centre join of the scuttle panel visible just above the blue mark.
 This leak soaks the diesel injectors causing serious expensive damage of the injectors.
 I make 3 versions, shown in picture No2.
 EDV1, EDV2, EDV3.
 It is suitable for vans between the years 2006-2014 LHD and RHD.
-If your van doesn’t have the central join in the scuttle panel, you don’t need these kits.
+If your van doesn’t have the central join in the scuttle panel, you don’t normally need these kits.

 (EDV1) This directs the water to the front of the engine bay just behind the radiator.
 This version can only be used if there is no obstruction just below the BLUE marker, such as a black breather box as shown in the picture below.